johnroutledge/milestone-project-3/README.md

 **Content**

-- Coinmarketcap.com for all crypto prices (accessed via API).
+- Coinmarketcap.com for all crypto prices (accessed via API)
 - Cryptocurrency coin descriptions taken from wikipedia.com and investopedia.com

 **Media**

 - The background arcade image was downloaded from INSERT
-- ADD
+- Cryptocurrency icons taken from cryptologos.cc and iconarchive.com
+- All other icons used in the app are from FontAwesome.com

 **Code**